-Another example of organized OSINT collection is a broadcast produced at least starting in 2007 by the Military Intelligence Department, named “In the Margins of Events”.
+Another example of organized OSINT collection is a broadcast produced starting in 2007, or perhaps even earlier, by the Military Intelligence Department, named “In the Margins of Events.”
 It is impossible to determine whether this broadcast was produced on a daily or weekly basis.
-In the broadcast, selected segments from Israeli media are reviewed, on topics that interest Hamas, with Arabic translation.
+In the broadcast, selected segments from Israeli media on topics of Hamas interest are reviewed with Arabic translation.
 A short description of the segment’s topic precedes each segment.
-For example, a broadcast dated April 7, 2008, which was about 17 minutes long, opens with information which, according to the Military Intelligence Department, indicates that the IDF believes that in the next battle in Gaza there will be substantial subterranean combat and therefore it is training for such combat.
-Following which, a segment on this topic from Channel 10 is shown, in which IDF training is documented.
+For example, a broadcast dated April 7, 2008, which was about 17 minutes long, opens with information which, according to the Military Intelligence Department, indicates that the IDF believes that the next battle in Gaza will feature substantial subterranean combat and is therefore training for such combat.
+Next, the broadcast shows a segment on this topic from Channel 10 in which IDF training is documented.
 The next segment is described as addressing the development of anti-aircraft battery capabilities against Hezbollah aircraft.
-Here too the segment is from Channel 10 and it presents IDF soldiers in training drills with this weaponry.
-The next segment is coverage of an interview of Khaled Mashal from the British Sky network presented on Israeli Channel 2, with emphasis on Mashal’s statement that Gilad Shalit is still alive as well as his statement with respect to the firing of Hamas rockets on Israeli kindergartens, according to which Hamas does not aim at kindergartens but rather the event was a statistical deviation due to the primitive weaponry possessed by Hamas.
-On the contrary – America and the West are welcome to equip the organization with more advanced, precise weapons.
+Here, too, the segment is from Channel 10 and presents IDF soldiers in training drills with this weaponry.
+The next segment is coverage of an interview of Khaled Mashal from the British Sky network presented on Israeli Channel 2, with emphasis on Mashal’s statement that Gilad Shalit is still alive and his statement with respect to the firing of Hamas rockets on Israeli kindergartens, according to which Hamas does not aim at kindergartens but rather the event is a statistical deviation due to the primitive weaponry possessed by Hamas.
+On the contrary, says Mashal – America and the West are welcome to equip the organization with more advanced, precise weapons.
 The last segment touches on the Knesset’s decision to grant benefits to reserve soldiers serving in the IDF with a Channel 10 report on the topic.

-In order to analyze Israel’s stance and modus operandi within negotiations to free kidnapped soldier Gilad Shalit, who was captured on the Gaza border in June 2006, Hamas also activated experts to precisely monitor declarations on this matter by senior Israeli officials in the political and military leadership.
+In order to analyze Israel’s stance and modus operandi within negotiations to free kidnapped soldier Gilad Shalit, who was captured on the Gaza border in June 2006, Hamas also activated experts to monitor declarations on this matter by senior Israeli officials in the political and military leadership.
 One expert, named Abu Anas, a senior Hamas official in the area of OSINT, presented an analysis to senior Hamas officials following Benjamin Netanyahu’s rise to power in 2009 according to which Israel is stalling in the negotiations and has reached an impasse because Netanyahu seeks a diplomatic, not a military, solution to the issue.
-This analysis, alongside other analyses, constituted the basis for determining Hamas policy in its contacts with Israel.
-It is worth noting that the Netanyahu Government did indeed refrain, from the time of its inauguration (March 31, 2009), from conducting a wide-scale military operation against Hamas until Gilad Shalit was released in October 2011, even though upsurges in violence of the kind that led the Israeli Government to commence a wide-scale military operation (“Pillar of Defense”) in November 2012, occurred even prior to Shalit’s release.
-In light of the above, it might be said that Hamas’ analysis and estimation regarding Israeli policy in this context were faithful to reality.
+This and other analyses constituted the basis for determining Hamas policy in its contacts with Israel.
+It is worth noting that from the time of its inauguration (March 31, 2009), the Netanyahu Government did indeed refrain from conducting a wide-scale military operation against Hamas until Gilad Shalit was released in October 2011, even though upsurges in violence of the kind that led the Israeli Government to commence a wide-scale military operation (Pillar of Defense) in November 2012 occurred even prior to Shalit’s release.
+In light of the above, it might be said that Hamas’s analysis and estimation regarding Israeli policy in this context were faithful to reality.